The Brewster Triplets Series

 Jennifer says . . .

 It’s good to get away from it all occasionally — to unplug your devices and head into the great outdoors.
 No schedules.
-No school.
+No homework.
 You are free to wander and wonder.
 Some might find this idea thrilling while others might find it scary.

 Revenge of the Happy Campers is about overcoming fears and competing – against others, but also against yourself.
 Because even though winning feels good, what really matters is learning, growing, and pushing yourself to do better.